shyanyong/tp/docs/UserGuide.md

 delete 3
 ```

-By typing this command, you will delete the third prescription from the list (currently being displayed).
+By typing this, you will delete the third prescription from the list.

 ![result for 'Example output of delete command'](images/ui/Ui-delete.png)